-Examples where concurrency tuning is relevant are
+Examples where concurrency tuning might be relevant are:

-- Non thread safe code that needs to run sequentially
+- Non-thread-safe code that needs to run sequentially

 - Databases that might deadlock when getting too many concurrent requests

 The default concurrency settings of an endpoint can be changed via code:

 max(Number of logical processors, 2).

 Limit maximum concurrency so that no more messages than the specified value are ever processed at the same time.
 If a maximum concurrency is not specified, the transport will choose an optimal value that is a balance between throughput and effective resource usage.
 The concurrency limit cannot be changed at run-time and can only be applied at endpoint instance creation and requires the instance to be restarted for concurrency changes to take effect.

 Infrastructure monitoring should be set up for the environment that hosts the endpoint instance (as well as any remote resources, such as databases) to monitor CPU, RAM, network, and storage to validate if a change made to the concurrency is not negatively affecting the overall system.